V4Fire/Core/src/core/prelude/number/README.md

 # core/prelude/number

-This modules extends the Number constructor and prototype with extra functions, like `Number.isInteger`, etc.
+This modules extends the Number constructor and prototype with extra methods, like `Number.isInteger`, etc.